10 Best Neighborhoods in Austin, TX – These Are the Top Places to Move To

 This is one of the youngest and well-planned communities that is slowly becoming one of the trendiest in town.
 The construction started in 2007, on top of a former airport, and now this modern district consists of single-family houses, apartment complexes, plenty of restaurants, community pools, coffee, and retail shops.

 Many young families prefer to settle down in Mueller because everything is within walking distance, including schools and parks.
 Every street looks impeccable, neat, and clean, and residents try hard to keep their community as clean and sustainable as possible.
 So get your boxes and packing supplies, and start learning some packing tips and tricks to avoid common moving mistakes because this community is waiting for you.
+A useful tip is to search for some free packing materials for moving and save some money on relocation expenses.

 Keep Austin Weird